Peck's personal Web site

 Castle, between Creeslough and Dunfanaghy on the way to Horn Head.

 term Gallowglass comes from the Irish Gallóglaigh ("foreign soldiers"),

 from the Old Irish for "youths", but later meaning "soldier".

 Not much of a choice of professions for youths in those days: soldier, priest,

 or minstrel, or back behind the plow with you!
 Alas, there are many countries

-in the world today in which the only employment for "youth" is "soldier",
+in the world today in which the only employment for "youth" is something more or less like "soldier",

 Castle, the Sweeney home base on Sheephaven Bay from the mid-13th century.
 The

 Italian condottieri, by the way, were the captains of the bands of mercenary soldiers

 called the condotta, which etymologically means "the contracters".